-To purchase Deep Purple tickets, buy from the internet's leading ticketing marketplace, StubHub.
+Where can I buy Deep Purple tickets?To purchase Deep Purple tickets, buy from the internet's leading ticketing marketplace, StubHub.

-Deep Purple plays for between one to two hours with most of their concerts running around 1 1/2 hours.
+How long is a normal Deep Purple concert?Deep Purple plays for between one to two hours with most of their concerts running around 1 1/2 hours.

-Deep Purple has tour dates all over the world.
+Where is Deep Purple playing?Deep Purple has tour dates all over the world.
 Be sure to check StubHub to find a showing near you.

-You can expect Deep Purple to play favorites such as "Smoke on the Water," "Pictures of Home," "Bloodsucker," "Uncommon Man," "Perfect Strangers" and "Highway Star."
+What does a Deep Purple setlist look like?You can expect Deep Purple to play favorites such as "Smoke on the Water," "Pictures of Home," "Bloodsucker," "Uncommon Man," "Perfect Strangers" and "Highway Star."

-With as long as Deep Purple has existed, they have been through a few changes in their lineup.
+Who are the members of Deep Purple?With as long as Deep Purple has existed, they have been through a few changes in their lineup.
 Their current lineup consists of Ian Paice, the drummer and only original member left, Roger Glover on bass, Ian Gillan on vocals, Steve Morse on guitars and Don Airey on keyboards.

-When Deep Purple decided that it needed to change its name from Roundabout, they had members put in suggestions.
+Where did the name Deep Purple come from?When Deep Purple decided that it needed to change its name from Roundabout, they had members put in suggestions.
 One possibility was Concrete Gods, but they decided that was too harsh.
 Ritchie Blackmore had suggested Deep Purple because it was his grandmothers favorite color, and it got picked.